Organizations

 Suffield Woman’s Club (SWC) will hold their next official meeting on Tuesday, March 10 at noon at Father Ted Hall, Sacred Heart Church.

 The club is looking forward to SPD Officer Chris Richards educating members about personal safety: what to do, what not to do.
 Officer Richards helped us at the Soles4Souls event in August, and SWC looks forward to his safety advice.
+In addition to the SPD program, the slate of officers for the upcoming program year will be presented to members.

 Five members of the Suffield Woman’s Club were surprised during one of their blanket-making sessions in Father Ted Hall when Father Clooney from Ireland, who was visiting Sacred Heart Church at the time, offered to help.